-Above, I used the example of the delivery service.
-The NAICS code from page C-11 would be 492000, "Couriers and Messengers."
+For the delivery service example above, the NAICS code from page C-11 would be 492000, "Couriers and Messengers."
 Even though your courier service provides packaging and crating, your primary business is courier services.
 Use the NAICS code that best matches your primary business.